| +Home | Museum | Wanted | Specs | Previous | Next |

 The two left-most cards in the cage are pretty tightly packed with parts,

-and appear to be glue boards which contain numerous functions, including
+and appear to be glue logic boards that contain numerous functions, including

 Compared to the Friden 130, the Compet 20